 Laser Periodontal Therapy

-One of the least invasive, non-surgical periodontal therapies available at our Burke office is performed using highly advanced dental lasers.
+One of the least invasive, non-surgical periodontal therapies available at our Burke, VA dental office is performed using highly advanced dental lasers.
 Laser therapy replaces scalpels and surgery for a virtually painless solution to gum disease.
 Capable of specifically targeting the diseased gum, the laser cleans the tooth and surrounding soft-tissues.
 Recorded as being more effective than antibiotics, laser therapy eliminates the need for harsh medicines, involved surgeries, or significant post-treatment downtime.

 The Importance of Healthy Gums